[Cursors]

 White-winged Scoter -Melanitta deglandi

-Spoted once through glass where sandstone met Northern and Southern tides; It's white wings contrasting amoungst the black.
-A creature where the nature of its beak is bizare and ununderstood to me, bears semblence to its distant cousins in its robust and malformed nature.
+It's white wings contrasting amoungst the black.
+A creature where the nature of its beak is bizare and non-understood to me, bears semblence to its distant cousins in its robust and malformed nature.

 Surf Scoter -Melanitta perspicillata